-Unopened commercial controls are stable at -40 to -80 °C until the expiration date specified on the package.
-Once opened, reconstituted, and aliquoted, (400 μL into each cryovial) controls are stable for 1 month at -40 to -80 °C. Controls should be allowed to come to room temperature before analyzing.
+Unopened commercial controls are stable at -70 °C until the expiration date specified on the package.
+Once opened, reconstituted, and aliquoted, (400 $\mu$ L into each cryovial) controls are stable for 1 month at -70 °C. Controls should be allowed to come to room temperature before analyzing.

-The manufacturer suggests that the PreciControl Universal is stable up to 5 hours at 15-25°C, 3 days at 2-8°C, and 1 month at -15 to -40°C. Freeze only once.
+The manufacturer suggests that the PreciControl Universal is stable up to 5 hours at 20-25°C, 3 days at 2-8°C, and 1 month at -20°C. Freeze only once.